kikoseijo/klaravel/README.md

 ### Notes

-Generating model its on the oven, right now could be done with couple packages, both are disabled right now.
+Generating model directly from the table database its one of the next features, right now you could have it done with couple packages, them both not enabled right now.

 ```php
 \\ Ksoft\Klaravel\Console\Commands\MakeKrud